Sharp-Force Trauma: Cuts, Stabs, Chops and Saw-Mark Analysis

 Under dynamic loading conditions (high-velocity, forceful stabbing), the bone ahead of the blade tip may fail in tension rather than in clean shear.
 This produces a radiating micro-crack pattern extending from the corners of the puncture, visible under stereomicroscopy at 10 to 20x.
 These corner cracks distinguish a high-force stabbing event from a low-force probe entry.
 The presence and extent of corner cracking is used in conjunction with cortical bone thickness to estimate the force required for the observed penetration depth.

-In casework, stab wounds on bone are most commonly encountered on costal cartilages (calcified at older ages), flat bones (sternum, scapula, skull), and vertebral bodies.
+Stab wounds on bone are most frequently documented on costal cartilages (calcified in older individuals), flat bones (sternum, scapula, skull), and vertebral bodies.
+Taphonomic alteration by fire can obliterate or mimic these defects, and the thermal trauma and calcined bone topic covers how to distinguish fire-induced cracking from antemortem sharp-force injury on burned remains.
 The high mineral content of cortical bone means that stab marks persist even after considerable postmortem interval, making them recoverable from mummified, adipocerous, or fully skeletonised remains.
-UK Home Office pathologists and forensic anthropologists from the Centre for Anatomy and Human Identification (CAHID) at the University of Dundee routinely document stab marks on rib cartilages as a joint part of the forensic pathology and osteology examination.
+UK Home Office pathologists and forensic anthropologists from the Centre for Anatomy and Human Identification (CAHID) at the University of Dundee routinely document stab marks on rib cartilages as part of the joint forensic pathology and osteology examination.

 A chop wound results from a heavy implement with a relatively thick blade cross-section (an axe, a machete, a cleaver, a large kitchen knife used with heavy force) being delivered in a swinging arc.
 The combination of a cutting edge and significant mass means that the implement does not simply slice through bone but also crushes it as it passes.
 The resulting kerf has a characteristic wedge-shaped cross-section: wider at the surface (reflecting the thickness of the implement's body above the edge) and narrowing toward the floor.